Tax-Free Childcare: Being in the UK

 - Whose salary is paid out of public funds in the UK

-3. A resident of another EEA state who is in paid work in the United Kingdom
+3. A resident of a prescribed state who is not a person subject to immigration control and who is in paid work in the United Kingdom.

 Some people are automatically treated as NOT in the UK for TFC purposes even if they are physically present here.
 This will be the case where: